NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 You may want to run some commands before entering the shell environment.
 These commands can be placed in the `shellHook` attribute provided to `mkShell`.

-Set `shellHook` to output a colorful greeting by the Linux mascot Tux:
+Set `shellHook` to output a colorful greeting:

 ```diff
  let